 Integration measures and labour market success of refugees and beneficiaries of subsidiary protection in Austria (FIMAS)

 More than 61,000 refugees and beneficiaries of subsidiary protection have been recognised in Austria between 2006 and 2015.
 In February 2016, 21,000 of either status were registered as unemployed.
-Upon their recognition refugees and beneficiaries of subsidiary protection should be enabled to become financially independent quickly and sustainably, without having to rely on state benefits.
-In this regard labour market integration is vital.

 Empirical research on the social position of the above groups is scarce in Austria.
 The FIMAS research project aimed at closing these research gaps by particularly focusing on labour market integration of the growing refugee population.
 Based on a quantitative survey, refugees’ integration trajectories as well as the effects of dedicated measures regarding labour market integration were analysed.